osirisjson/osiris/specification/v1.0/OSIRIS-JSON-v1.0.md

 - **Visual differentiation** in diagrams or dashboards

 > [!NOTE]
 > `status` and `state` represent point-in-time observations at the moment of export.
-They are **NOT** intended for real-time monitoring, alerting, or telemetry.
+They are **NOT** intended for real-time monitoring, alerting or telemetry.
 For runtime observability, use dedicated monitoring systems (e.g. OpenTelemetry, Prometheus).

 ### 4.5.2 Status field